jkarolczak/home-aware-hackyeah2021/README.md

 ![analysis](static/analysis.png)

 Additionally, an explanation for each address is provided, presenting the result on each category.
-After clicking "Show location details" on the left panel, real values obtained from BIK Open API for each category can be shown.
+After clicking "Show location details" on the left panel, the influence of all values (not summed into categories) can be shown.

 ![explanation](static/explanation.png)